Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Both towns are solid choices.
 Vis town is more convenient, as the ferries arrive there and many tours depart from there.

-I actually recommend staying in the Kut neighborhood of Vis town — a quiet and elegant part of town with lots of chic restaurants and bars.
-While there are all kinds of people in Vis town, there were lots of families, sailing groups, and older travelers.
+I recommend staying in the Kut neighborhood of Vis town — a quiet and elegant part of town with lots of chic restaurants and bars.
+All kinds of people stay in Vis town; there were lots of families, sailing groups, and older travelers.

 In fact, if you’re spending several days in Vis, you might enjoy staying in both towns!
 A lot of the sailing routes have one night in Vis town and one night in Kožima.